Skip Navigation

 PROCESS MEASURES:

-• Percent of shelter staff who demonstrate proficiency in applying new eligibility policies and practices in an equitable, consistent, and compassionate manner.
-(Assesses quality and reliability of policy implementation)
+• Percent of shelter staff and providers trained on implementing new eligibility policies and practices in a family-centered, trauma-informed manner.
+(Shows workforce capacity building for policy implementation)

 Quadrant 3: